 - Licences can be issued by Natural England or Natural Resources Wales so landowners or an 'authorised person' can take action against certain species for specific reasons (as defined by the licence).

 - Under licence some species of bird can be shot outside the breeding season.

 - Some species of bird can be sold if captive bred and fitted with a ring.

 - Injured birds can be treated, provided that they are released afterwards.
 If seriously injured they may be humanely killed.

-- It’s an offence to intentionally disturb rare species of bird whilst nesting.
+- It's an offence to intentionally disturb certain species of bird whilst nesting.

-- Endangered species such as red squirrels are protected.
+- Certain endangered species such as red squirrels are protected.

 - More common animals, such as the fox or rabbit, are not protected, but some methods used to kill them are prohibited e.g. self-locking snares.